 That’s why they introduced customized consensus for enterprise Ethereum members.
 Other protocols, such as sharding or off-chain computation, also increase the overall throughput.

 Enterprise Ethereum blockchain comes with network instances to make sure all transactions are immediately final without any tampering.
 Furthermore, it’s one of the most wanted enterprise needs of all.
 Finality creates confidence and trust among business partners.

 With an improved consensus mechanism, it’s not entirely impossible to have immediate finality anymore.
 So, now all enterprise Ethereum members can enjoy instant transaction finality without any worries.

 The incentive layer punishes fraudulence activity and promotes good user behavior.
 In reality, this layer is necessary because the network needs to be fully secured from the inside and the outside.

 If internal employees or enterprise Ethereum members act fraudulently, then it needs to have consequences.
-Furthermore, this initiate makes the participants follow the rules correctly and also get good rewards in terms of their actions.
+Furthermore, this initiative makes the participants follow the rules correctly and get good rewards in terms of their actions.

 Enterprise Ethereum defines the structural components as standards to help fast deployment.
 Furthermore, the specific standard helps out the enterprise Ethereum members to keep the network fresh and solid.